 How does exercising help in pelvic floor dysfunction?

 Kegel exercise especially emphasizes boosting the muscular strength of the pelvic floor.
-Hence, it significantly improves conditions like urinary or fecal incontinence and lower back pain.
+Hence, it significantly improves conditions like urinary or fecal incontinence and lower back pain that occurs due to pelvic floor dysfunction.
 Exercising the pelvic floor is necessary as the muscles tend to weaken with aging.
 Kegel exercise also lowers the risks of vaginal prolapse in women and speeds the recovery after normal child delivery.

 Steps to perform Kegel exercise:

 - Sit comfortably on the floor with your eyes closed.
 Try to bring the focus to feeling the muscles of your urinary bladder.

 - Contract or tighten the muscles of the bladder as much as you can.
 Remember not to overexert.